kevenv/kevenv.github.io/templates/blog/sort_algos.md

 ## Insertion sort
 Same as sorting cards.

-- simple
+- Simple
-- faster than selection sort and bubble sort
+- Faster than selection sort and bubble sort
-- fast for very small arrays (~7-50 elements)
+- Fast for very small arrays (~7-50 elements)
-    - faster than quicksort!
+    - Faster than quicksort!

 ### Intuition
 ```python